seraph776/CodeCrypt776/README.md

 ## 💡 Overview

-This repository is a cache of cool code snippets.
+This repository is a cache of cool code snippets and small projects in Python, CPP, JavaScript, and HTML/CSS.

 ## License